Rush Limbaugh Accuses Anthony Fauci Of Conspiring To ‘Get Rid Of Donald Trump’

 Limbaugh previously falsely claimed that the coronavirus is no different than the common cold.
 Back when the coronavirus was an epidemic, Limbaugh claimed that it was being weaponized to take down Trump and suggested that news reports that the virus was about to become a pandemic — which it later did — were media hype.

-The 69-year-old former television host also claimed that the virus was likely a ChiCom laboratory experiment that has been weaponized, which is a narrative that experts have disagreed with, Bulletin of the Atomic Scientists reported.
+The 69-year-old former television host also claimed that the virus was likely a ChiCom laboratory experiment that had been weaponized, which is a narrative that experts have disagreed with, Bulletin of the Atomic Scientists reported.
 However, as noted by the non-profit, experts disagree on whether the virus was the product of laboratory research.

 In a recent post on his website, Limbaugh slammed Fauci for his recent announcement that the projected COVID-19 death rate will be significantly less than the first projections.
 In particular, Fauci says the deaths will be around 60,000 with proper social distancing, down from 240,000, which was a high-end estimate.